Chain of custody

 Pets with lower bone density (including older pets or pets with cancer) can produce a lower volume of ashes.

 Different breeds of pet (such as a Labrador or Golden Retriever) will produce different amounts of ashes, even if they are similar weights.

 Finer ashes are produced from longer cremation times and higher temperatures, which will give the impression of less ashes being produced (as ashes will become more compact as they settle).
 The longer the cremation time, the more impurities will be removed, which will also contribute to less ashes being produced.

-We strive to return your pet’s ashes to you within 5 working days of receiving your booking, depending on whether other arrangements have been made.
+We strive to return your pet’s ashes to you within 14 days of receiving your pet, depending on whether other arrangements have been made.
 The time it takes to receive your pet’s ashes may vary depending on your location, and your choice of vessel or memorialisation option.

 To find out more about our same-day services, please speak to our friendly team.

 The first thing to remember is that there is no right or wrong way to grieve the loss of your beloved pet.
 You may feel a number of emotions during this time, but rest assured that this is a normal part of your grief journey.

 The loss of a pet may be the first time your child has experienced death, so try and be as sensitive and honest with them as you can during this time.
 All children will grieve differently, just like adults do.